superclustr/zonneplan-data-inserter/README.md

 - `ZONNEPLAN_EXPIRY_DATE` OAuth Access Token Expiry Date ISO 8601 formatted (Connect to a GitHub Secret with the same name)
 - `ZONNEPLAN_CONFIRM_LINK` Optionally, validate a Zonneplan Login Confirmation Link.
 Ideally via Manual Workflow execution.
 - `ZONNEPLAN_TOKEN_TYPE` Stores Zonneplan OAuth Access Token Type (Connect to a GitHub Secret with the same name)
-- `ZONNEPLAN_EMAIL` You E-Mail to login to Zonneplan.
+- `ZONNEPLAN_EMAIL` Your E-Mail to login to Zonneplan.
 Please use a throw-away account, not your actual account (Only accesses semi-public data).
-- `GITHUB_TOKEN` A GitHub Token with Read/Write Access to your Repositories Secrets.
+- `GITHUB_TOKEN` A GitHub Token with Write Access to your Repository Secrets.
 - `GITHUB_REPOSITORY` The Name of your Repository (e.g. 'superclustr/zonneplan-scraper')
-- `INFLUXDB_TOKEN` A InfluxDB Token you created to Access the Database.
+- `INFLUXDB_TOKEN` An InfluxDB Token you created to Access the Database.
 - `INFLUXDB_URL` The Host of your Influx Database (e.g. 'https://us-east-1-1.aws.cloud2.influxdata.com')
 - `INFLUXDB_ORG` The Organization of your Influx Database (e.g. 'acme')
 - `INFLUXDB_BUCKET` The Bucket name you want to feed data into (e.g. 'zonneplan').
 Beware this pre-defines the Monitoring Bucket name ending with '_monitoring'!